anetrebskii/tuplet/README.md

 ### Built-in Capabilities

 - **Workspace** — Like projects in Claude Code.
-Tuplet works with workspace files (virtual or real) the same way Claude Code works with your project
+Tuplet works with workspace files (virtual or real) the same way Claude Code works with your project.
+Strict mode restricts AI to defined paths with schema validation — all writes (including shell redirections) are validated automatically
 - **Large file processing** — AI reads files >256KB in chunks, just like Claude Code does
 - **Web browsing** — Navigate websites, extract data, interact with pages
 - **API requests with authentication** — Make HTTP requests to external services